Make Your Own — Healthy Homemade Elderberry Popsicles

 This is the simplest and easiest popsicle to make, I promise!
 You only need two ingredients — elderberry syrup and 100% organic juice of your choice.
 Be sure to read the ingredients list and skip out on any added sugar or preservatives.

-DIRECTIONS: Add one tablespoon of elderberry syrup to each popsicle mold, and then fill each mold with juice.
+DIRECTIONS: Add organic elderberry syrup to each popsicle mold, and then fill each mold with juice.

 Use your popsicle stick to give it a mix and pop them in the freezer.
 Freeze for several hours or until completely frozen.